AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 2. Customization of an out-of-the-box index.
 These are indicated by appending `-custom-` followed by a numerical identifier to the original index name.
 For example: `/oak:index/damAssetLucene-8-custom-1`.

 3. Fully custom index: It is possible to create an entirely new index from scratch.
-These custom indexes must have a prefix to avoid naming conflicts.
-For instance: `/oak:index/acme.product-1-custom-2`.
-In this case, the prefix is `acme.`
+Their name must have a prefix to avoid naming conflicts.
+For instance: `/oak:index/acme.product-1-custom-2`, where the prefix is `acme.`

 A complete set of guidelines is in the [Preparing the New Index Definition](#preparing-the-new-index-definition-preparing-the-new-index-definition) section.